 Lazy?

 Not.
-When Charbonneau was assigned to stand guard and help with manual labor, he quit the expedition — those tasks weren’t in his job description as interpreter.
-Maybe he saw everyone else pitching in, or maybe there was pressure, but a week later, he apologized and was reinstated.
+At first Charbonneau was assigned to stand guard and help with manual labor, so he quit the expedition — those tasks weren’t in his job description as interpreter.
+A week later, he apologized and was reinstated.
+And helped with guard duty, manual labor, hunting and what was required.
 Both wives originally were slotted to go, but Otter Woman, his first wife, did not accompany the Corps.
 Only the new mother, Sacagawea.
 Who did not get paid for her work.

-Possibly.
-There is no known record.
-But on the other side, he was valued by Captain William Clark who encouraged the Charbonneaus to resettle in St. Louis, where Clark became the godfather and mentor of their children, and offered work to Toussaint.
+Of the next three, there’s no known record.
+However, Captain William Clark encouraged the Charbonneaus to resettle in St. Louis, where he could become the mentor of their children, and offered work to Toussaint.

-Maybe because the British and French long had despised each other.
-The prejudice against “French-Indians”was active 50 years later.
+Maybe because the British and French had long despised each other, the prejudice against “French-Indians” was active in Coues 50 years later.

-Buy a either “Waters Like the Sky” or “Treacherous Waters” as a gift.
+- Buy either “Waters Like the Sky” or “Treacherous Waters” as a gift.
 I’ll inscribe it just as you instruct.

 Sources: